 You are responsible for making sure that an official transcript of your off-campus studies is sent to Carleton upon completion of the program.
 Make sure that you have requested your transcript in writing before you leave the program/country.
+Please note that it usually takes several weeks for Carleton to receive transcripts and post grades.
+Graduating seniors who study on a non-Carleton program for their final term may have an asterisk (*) by their name on the graduation program, indicating that the academic record is not yet complete.

 Grade Point Average